erhant/project-euler/ethernaut/2-Fallout.md

 # Fallout

-This is very simple, you will notice that the contract name is Fallout but the supposed constructor is Fal1out.
-That typo is literally it.
-Just call the Fal1out function to be the owner.
+Prior to the `constructor` function, the constructor was used as the function that has the same name as the contract.
+However, if by any chance the supposed constructor function has a different name, you are open to attacks!
+In this case, the name is `Fallout` but the function is written as `Fal1out`.

+This actually happened to [Rubixi](https://github.com/crytic/not-so-smart-contracts/tree/master/wrong_constructor_name).